• Skip to primary navigation

 Although the hardest thing we’ve been through thus far, God draws close to the brokenhearted and this was no exception.
 He showed us many miracles and he increased our faith.

 After two miscarriages, we welcomed our 7th baby boy!
-With an unexpected cesarean section, a baby who doesn’t open his mouth much and refluxes a lot, God is always improving my skills to help other mamas.
+He came by way of an unexpected cesarean section.
+He didn’t open his mouth much and refluxed a lot.
+God is continually improving my skills to help other mamas.
+He gave me a reason to learn how myofunctional therapy and chiropractic care plays a role in infant feeding.
 He is a joy to have in our family and we are all so grateful for him and his smiles.

 I hope you enjoy it and find it helpful.
 I hope it lifts your spirits and encourages you.